 THOMAS KELLER'S CROQUE MADAME RECIPE

-I could talk about the Croque Madame at The Colonnade’s Brasserie Jo foreverrr.
+I could talk about the Croque Madame at The Colonnade’s now closed (SOB) restaurant, Brasserie Jo foreverrr.
 But when it came to searching out the perfect recipe, I went straight for Thomas Keller.
 Because I had the Bouchon version in Vegas and seriously fell in love.
-Plus, I’m totally intimidated by almost everything else in my Bouchon cookbook and this sounded like one thing I could actually handle.
+Plus, I’m totally intimidated by almost everything else in my Bouchon cookbook (affiliate link) and this sounded like one thing I could actually handle.

 Also, making an egg that is perfectly cooked.
 Overdone yolk?
 Uh-uh; throw it away and start over.

 Then there’s the mornay sauce.
 Have you ever made one?
 This was my first, but it’s a pretty basic sauce involving all kinds of deliciousness like heavy cream, milk, butter, and flour.
 Oh, and cheese… specifically emmentaler cheese.

 Try to save it for the Croque Madame instead of sticking a straw in it.
 That would be weird.
 But also kind of awesome.
 I wouldn’t judge you at all.
 FYI the sauce needs to simmer for 30 minutes, so keep that in mind when you wake up starving and craving a Croque Madame.

 Omg. omg. omg.
 This is the true definition of the words “I can’t even.”
 At least, I think?
 I’m going with that.